About The Island

 Barbados has one airport, Grantley Adams International, located approximately 35 – 40 minutes from Beach View.
-Barbados is serviced by a number of international airlines including – Air Canada, West Jet, American Airlines, British Airways, Virgin Atlantic, US Airways, Caribbean Airlines, LIAT, Jet Blue, West Jet, Air Jamaica and many others.
+Barbados is serviced by a number of international airlines including – Air Canada, West Jet, American Airlines, British Airways, Virgin Atlantic, US Airways, Caribbean Airlines, LIAT, Jet Blue and many others.
 Visas are not required for nationals of CARICOM, USA, UK or Canada.
 All visitors to the island must have onward or return tickets to their country of residence or origin and a valid passport.

 The currency of Barbados is the Barbados dollar which has an exchange rate of BDS$1.98=US $1.00.
 All major credit cards are accepted in Barbados.